 The Shifter 5e race is often called the ‘weretouched’ thanks to their lycanthrope ancestors.
 Though not full were-beasts, and very different to the Werewolf 5e, Shifters are gifted with some transformation abilities – most of which make them pretty formidable in battle.

 We’ve not included the Shifter’s ability scores here as these can be quite flexible.
 If your Shifter comes from a family of humans but has a lycanthrope parent, they’d have a human’s ability scores.
-Likewise, you could also be a member of one of the Fantastical Races and end up using these stats instead.
+Likewise, you could also be a member of one of the fantastical races and end up using these stats instead.

 Bestial Instincts means Shifters have a natural proficiency in Acrobatics, Athletics, Intimidation, or Survival.
 The fun really starts with Shifting, though – this allows you to become a more beastly version of yourself for up to a minute.
 This grants you temporary hit points and one of four additional benefits: